-Drawing Ride 1.
-Bicycling from Seattle, Washington, to the Northern Idaho/Montana border, along a nearly continuous route made up of 12 rail-trails converted from defunct railroad corridors; a distance of approximately 450 miles.
+Bicycling from Seattle, Washington, to the Northern Idaho/Montana border, along a nearly continuous route made up of 12 rail-trails converted from abandoned railroad corridors; a distance of approximately 450 miles.

 We camped that evening near Snoqualmie Falls, near the western flank of the Cascade Range; in the morning we biked the southern portion of the Snoqualmie Valley Trail (an extension of the Chicago, Milwaukee, St. Paul & Pacific Railroad, also known as the Milwaukee Road) to Rattlesnake Lake.

-Here we picked up the Iron Horse State Park Trail (former western section of the Milwaukee Railroad), climbing 3,015 feet into the Cascades to Snoqualmie Pass, through the 2-mile Snoqualmie Tunnel and down the other side, into the long shadows of evening falling across Keechelus Lake.
+From here we picked up the Palouse to Cascades State Park Trail (formerly the western section of the Old Milwaukee Railroad), climbing 3,015 feet into the Cascades to Snoqualmie Pass, through the 2-mile Snoqualmie Tunnel -- the longest tunnel in the United States which has been converted into a trail -- and down the other side, into the long shadows of evening falling across Keechelus Lake.

-We rode for the next couple of days along the Iron Horse, out of the Cascades and into the Columbia River Basin.
-The trestle across the immense Columbia River still exists but in derelict, uncrossable form.
-Ferried over the river via I-90, we met the trail in Beverly, Washington, where it transitions to the John Wayne Pioneer Trail (though it’s still the Milwaukee rail corridor).
-We cycled the rugged, rocky John Wayne Pioneer Trail across Central and Eastern Washington and crossed the border into Idaho.
+We rode for the next couple of days along the Palouse to Cascades State Park Trail, out of the Cascades and into the Columbia River Basin.
+The trestle across the immense Columbia River still exists but at the time of our ride it was in derelict, uncrossable form.
+Ferried over the river via I-90, we reconnected to the trail in Beverly, Washington.
+We cycled the rugged and rocky unimproved portions of the trail across Central and Eastern Washington and crossed the border into Idaho.